Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Experiments on Real-World Data

 \subsection{Efficiency Analysis}

-Beyond forecasting performance, computational efficiency is paramount for real-world deployment.
+Beyond forecasting performance, computational efficiency matters for real-world deployment.
 We evaluate the inference latency (batch size=1) and memory usage on \textit{ETTh2} using a single NVIDIA RTX 4090, with 100 samples generated for probabilistic baselines.
-As illustrated in Figure~\ref{fig:efficiency}, LSG-VAE achieves the optimal trade-off between accuracy and speed.
-Unlike diffusion models that require hundreds of expensive iterative denoising steps, LSG-VAE generates the entire future horizon in a single non-autoregressive forward pass.
-This structural advantage results in orders-of-magnitude faster inference and a significantly lower memory footprint, rendering LSG-VAE highly suitable for time-critical streaming applications.
+As illustrated in Fig.~\ref{fig:efficiency}, VolDy-VAE achieves a favorable trade-off between accuracy and speed in this setting.
+Unlike diffusion models that require hundreds of expensive iterative denoising steps, VolDy-VAE generates the entire future horizon through a direct forecast-generation pass.
+This structural advantage results in faster inference and a lower memory footprint in our measurements, which is useful for time-critical streaming applications.
+Detailed efficiency measurements and analysis are reported in \suppTableRef{tab:efficiency_details}.